dancoelho/dancoelho.github.io/_pages/research.md

   - /resume
 ---

-Brief descriptions for each of the few works I've developed so far.
+Brief descriptions of a few works I've developed (or want to develop) so far.

 <style>
 /* Style the Image Used to Trigger the Modal */